 The resolution and format choices are also remarkable.
 For any given wallpaper you have options for separate image downloads for left and right screens, a full image to stretch across two screens, or the original image download.
 There’s even a useful auto-detect feature that offers a download option based on the screen you’re currently using.

-DMB is a site entirely dedicated to dual-monitor wallpapers, and it’s a great place to stop if you want the widest possible choice.
-While the image quality may not be as reliable as some of our other picks there is still a whole lot to love here.
+DMB is a site entirely dedicated to dual-monitor wallpapers, and it’s a great place to stop if you want the widest selection possible.
+While the image quality may not be as reliable as some of our other picks, there is still a whole lot to love here.

 The image layout is great for viewing multiple images at once, and you can filter your selection by date, rating, popularity, and a host of other facets.
-Thankfully, there’s a category option as well as one for picking a specific genre.
-Hover over any pic and you’ll immediately see the title and the resolution, which, again, is useful for people who want to see any many options as they can.
+Thankfully, there is a category option as well as one for picking a specific genre.
+Hover over any pic and you’ll immediately see the title and the resolution, which, again, is useful for people who want to see as many options as they can.

-Options vary based on the type of image, but for many of its wallpapers, there are a plethora of choices, including many resolutions for dual or triple-monitor setups, 4K monitors, and pretty much any type of screen you can think of (these are the best ones).
+Options vary based on the type of image, but for many of its wallpapers, there are a plethora of choices, including many resolutions for dual or triple-monitor setups, as well as 4K.
+It has a dedicated section for pretty much any type of screen you can think of (these are the best ones).
 If you have a sensitive screen arrangement with particular image needs and you hate stretched-out wallpapers, WW is the place to go.